ESOS-Lab/D2FS/README.md

 Currently, our artifact requires a system reboot when you finishes running a single benchmark.
 We deeply apologize for the inconvenience.
 Please reboot the computer using the Remote Access Controller.
 Click the Power button at the top of the Virtual Console window and select the “Reset System (warm boot)” option.
 It will take approximately 2 minutes and 30 seconds for the system to reboot.

 Once the system has rebooted, please connect to the experimental server.
-To run the SSD emulator, execute the following command.
-The sudo password is `1234`:
+To run the SSD emulator, execute the following command. :
 ```bash
 $ cd ~/D2FS_Artifact/ssd_emulator
 $ sudo ./start_nvmevirt.sh